All of these pages present statements made by the followers of Rudolf Steiner

 “[S]ome people may be experiencing the first beginnings of the new clairvoyance, without understanding what is happening.
 Through this lack of understanding, through a materialistic outlook, what should be true imaginative pictures of the etheric realm may well be distorted and clothed in images of physical objects — flying saucers and ‘little men’ ...
 [M]any of the UFO’s are real phenomena.
 But they need not be solid objects.
 Certainly they are not space-craft from other planets.
 We are not being watched nor visited by physical space men.
 The important thing to realize is that what we are experiencing in our time is the powerful activity of adverse spiritual forces which seek to bring about a state of fear and bewilderment.
 We need to be awake to the fact that it is an attempt to distract and confuse man, and to divert him from his true task, which is a new spiritual development, an attainment of higher faculties [through] a deeper study of Rudolf Steiner’s Spiritual Science.” — Anthroposophist Georg Unger, FLYING SAUCERS: Physical and Spiritual Aspects (New Knowledge Books, 1971), pp. 35-41.

-Most Anthroposophists do not believe in flying saucers, as such.
+Probably most Anthroposophists do not believe in flying saucers, as such.
 Yet Anthroposophy predisposes them to think that most paranormal phenomena are, one way or the other, real.
-Or perhaps we should turn this around and say that their predisposition to believe in paranormal phenomena is what enables Rudolf Steiner's followers to accept the bizarre teachings that are Anthroposophy.
-And this predisposition can extend as far as flying saucers.
+Or perhaps we should turn this around and say that their predisposition to believe in paranormal phenomena inclines them to accept the bizarre teachings that constitute Anthroposophy.
+And this predisposition can extend beyond Anthroposophy to encompass such things as flying saucers.

 Some Anthroposophists are impressively smart.
 A few have written impressive, thought-provoking books.
 But the primary requirement for becoming an Anthroposophist is credulity.